sosiskus/sosiskus/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning C/C++ usage with Arduino
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me robotics-kid@yandex.ru
+- 📫 How to reach me nikita.klepikovs.d@gmail.com

 <!---
 robotics-kid/robotics-kid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.